theobald-software/theobald-software.github.io/content/_en/xtract-is/requirements-and-installation/installation.md

 ![XIS_SSIS_Toolbox](/img/content/XIS_SSIS_Toolbox.png){:class="img-responsive"}<br>

 {: .box-warning }
 **Warning!
-Xtract IS components not visibler**<br> With the current version of the SSDT for VS 2015, *SQL Server vNext* or *SQL Server 2017* are selected by default as the target environment for the deployment network of SSIS projects.
+Xtract IS components not visible**<br> With the current version of the SSDT for VS 2015, *SQL Server vNext* or *SQL Server 2017* are selected by default as the target environment for the deployment network of SSIS projects.
 With this setting, the Xtract IS components are not visible in the SSIS toolbox. <br> Change the target environment for the deployment to SQL Server 2016 to display the Xtract IS components in the toolbox.

 ![XIS_deployment_target_version_vNext](/img/content/VS_Deployment_Target.png){:class="img-responsive"}